A Primal-Dual Algorithm for Hybrid Federated Learning

 \section{Convergence Analysis}

 We provide convergence proofs for HyFDCA in various problem settings.
-The proofs for these theorems are located in the appendix.
-It is also important to note that we make no assumptions of IID data in these proofs, so they apply for non-IID settings.
+The proofs are in the Supplementary Materials of the extended paper \cite{overman2023primaldual}.
+We also note that no assumptions of IID data are made in these proofs, so they apply for non-IID settings.